-5. Control Board
+4. Control Board

-The control board is located on the lower left side of appliance.
+The control board is located on the lower left side of appliance, behind the left side panel and above the vacuum switch.
 It controls the functioning of the appliance and communicates with the wall control.
 The control board can only be opened by an authorized dealer.

-6. Convection Blower
+5. Convection Blower